Education Assistant Selection Criteria Examples & How-To Guide

 Written by Nicole Wren

-If you are applying for an Education Assistant role in WA, as well as needing to provide your CV, you will need to supply a statement addressing the Work Related Requirements (selection criteria) in the context of the role and business needs of the school.
-Read our education assistant selection criteria examples below.
-The expected […]
+If you are applying for an Education Assistant role in WA, as well as providing your CV, you will need to supply a statement addressing the Work Related Requirements in the context of the role and business needs of the school.
+Read our Education Assistant selection criteria examples below.

 image depicting the WA Department of Education logo

 The expected length can vary, sometimes guidelines will specify this needs to be 2-3 pages, or sometimes even more.
-The job ad will usually provide an example education assistant cover letter, but unfortunately this tends only to provide information on how to format the document – it does not include what sort of content is expected.
-Below outlines a general guide to how to write your WA Education Assistant cover letter.
+The job ad will usually provide an example Education Assistant cover letter, but unfortunately this tends only to provide information on how to format the document – it does not include what sort of content is expected!

 For step-by-step instructions on how to write your application, check out our special guide, inclusive of HEAPS of real examples for addressing the criteria.